As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 An Interrail Pass isn’t always the cheapest option, but it completely depends upon your route.

-Roughly speaking, if you’ll be making lots of shorter journeys then an Interrail pass probably won’t be cheaper, but if you’re making longer ones then it likely will be.
+Roughly speaking, if you’ll be making lots of shorter journeys then an Interrail pass probably won’t be cheaper, but if you’re making longer ones then it likely will be, especially if those journeys are in Western Europe.

 You’ll also save more with Interrail if you travel for longer as the average daily cost falls.
 Here is an example of the average daily costs for each of the global passes (youth, second class):